For additional information, read the Nomination Form PDF

 Built in 1844-45 by the local stonemason Jeremiah Clemens, Bethlehem Church is the oldest stone church in Rockingham County and the second church of a local Quaker meeting.
 With its rectangular form, gabled roof, lack of ornamentation, and limestone construction, the church reflects the conservative character of the Shenandoah Valley’s mid-19th-century country churches.
 It also demonstrates the persistence of a strong local masonry tradition in the Linville and Smith Creek areas.
 The two-door, two-aisle arrangement was a hallmark of country meetinghouses.
 During the Civil War the church stood in the line of battle in the Valley campaign and served as a hospital.
-The Quakers merged with the local Christian Church after the Civil War.
-Regular services ceased to be held in the building in 1952 when a new church was built next door.
+The Quakers merged with the local Christian church after the Civil War.
+Regular services ceased to be held in the Bethlehem Church building in 1952 when a new church was built next door.

 Abbreviations: